jonas-diete/text-adventure/README.md

 When working on this project, I created an overview of my classes with Excalidraw to help me keep an overview of the different variables and methods and how everything links together.

 ![classes-overview](./classes-overview.png)

+I used NUnit to test the functions of the program.
+To understand what each of the functions do and how they work, you can read the tests.
+The test files are all in the /TextAdventure.Tests folder.

+How to run the tests:
+1. Download this repository.
+2. Change into the the `TextAdventure.Tests` directory.
+3. Type in `dotnet test`.